apache/flink-web/_posts/2017-07-04-flink-rescalable-state.md

 To illustrate how keyed state differs from operator state, let’s use the following example.
 Assume we have a stream of events, where each event has the schema `{customer_id:int, value:int}`.
 We have already learned that we can use operator state to compute and emit the running sum of values for all customers.

-Now assume we want to slightly modify our goal and compute a running sum of values for each individual customer_id.
+Now assume we want to slightly modify our goal and compute a running sum of values for each individual `customer_id`.
 This is a use case from keyed state, as one aggregated state must be maintained for each unique key in the stream.

 Note that keyed state is only available for keyed streams, which are created through the `keyBy()` operation in Flink.
 The `keyBy()` operation (i) specifies how to extract a key from each event and (ii) ensures that all events with the same key are always processed by the same parallel operator instance.
 As a result, all keyed state is transitively also bound to one parallel operator instance, because for each key, exactly one operator instance is responsible.
 This mapping from key to operator is deterministically computed through hash partitioning on the key.